By understanding what motivation is and how it works, your organization can create an engaging training reinforcement program.

 What About Extrinsic Motivation?

-Extrinsic motivation can be defined as:
+Extrinsic motivation can be defined as the behavior that is driven by external rewards.

 - Completion contingent rewards - Rewards given for completing a task